 Speaking of a language barrier, having some basic understanding of the language spoken in your new home helps.
 Expecting locals to understand you without making any effort to pick up the native tongue will alienate you; you’ll feel like a permanent tourist in what is supposed to be your new home.
 Even understanding the basics goes a long way to helping you learn the language; it’s well worth investing a bit of time in this area.

-There are many other concerns you may have, such as if you can take your pets with you and how to transport them safely.
-Soon-to-be expats may also want to look into local services like public transportation, mobile phones, and Internet access.
+There are many other concerns you may have, perhaps regarding things such as your pets.
+Soon-to-be expats may also want to look into local services like the local train services, mobile phones, and Internet access.

-After taking the time to acquaint yourself fully with your new home, you’ll be in a far better position to understand what to expect from your new life.
+After acquainting yourself with your new home, you’ll be in a far better position to understand what to expect from your new life.
 All that’s left now is to wish you the best of luck with your life-changing journey!